One dead, another in custody after shootout, chase - Salisbury Post

 During the chase, the suspects traveled on Mooresville, Klumac and Julian roads as well as Martin Luther King Jr. and Jake Alexander Boulevard.
 The vehicle received a flat tire on the front right side during the chase and stopped on the Interstate 85 south ramp off of Julian Road.

 The vehicle’s passenger, who was later found dead in woods adjacent to I-85, fired a long gun at officers after exiting the vehicle on the interstate ramp, striking a Rowan County Sheriff’s Office vehicle three times, a news release said.
-Two deputies, who were not, immediately named, fired back at the suspect.
+Two deputies, who were not immediately named, fired back at the suspect.

 The driver of the vehicle was arrested without incident.